 Follow the mitigation mechanisms of subclause 6.63.5 of TR 24772-1.

-Make use of loosely coupled, non-blocking communication using protected objects; on a single processor using a scheduling regime based on ceiling protocols, this is guaranteed to be deadlock free (if the tasks and protected objects are assigned the correct priorities – a static property that can be checked offline).
+Make use of loosely coupled, communication using protected objects; on a single processor using a scheduling regime based on ceiling protocols, this is guaranteed to be deadlock free (if the tasks and protected objects are assigned the correct priorities – a static property that can be checked offline).

 For multicore, consider assigning all interacting tasks to the same CPU then treat each such group as a separate independent entity.